We have some traditions that many brides follow here in the US.

 Photo Credit and Bouquet Design: Ayako Egawa

 This article was posted on Friday, October 1st, 2010 at 3:31 pm and is filed under Countries & Cultures, Customs and Traditions, USA, Wedding Attire around the World, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply